Healthy Homes Assessment Gracefield

 Rental Property Home Assessments Gracefield

-Areas of rental properties that are impacted through Health Homes Standard.
+Rental property areas affected with Health Homes Standards.
 Healthy Homes Standard in Gracefield include each:

 • Bathrooms